house-of-abbey/GarminHomeAssistant/examples/Templates.md

 In order to provide the most functionality possible the content of the menu item comes from a user-defined template (i.e. you generate your own text).
 This allows you to do some pretty cool things.
 It also makes the configuration a bit more complicated.
 This page will help you understand how to use templates.

 - In this file anything between `<` and `>` is a placeholder.
 Replace it with the appropriate value.
-- [Jinja2](https://palletsprojects.com/p/jinja/) syntax is used by Home Assistant [Templates](https://www.home-assistant.io/docs/configuration/templating/).
+- [Jinja2](https://palletsprojects.com/p/jinja/) syntax is used by HomeAssistant [Templates](https://www.home-assistant.io/docs/configuration/templating/).
 Templates are used to dynamically insert values into the content.
 The syntax includes:
   - `{%` ... `%}` for Statements
   - `{{` ... `}}` for Expressions to print to the template output
   - `{#` ... `#}` for Comments not included in the template output